celestiaorg/docs/how-to-guides/network-upgrade-process.md

 1. Celestia core developer teams implement the features defined in the CIPs.
 1. A new binary is released with the new features to be tested on testnets.
 1. Validators upgrade their nodes to the new binary, on [Arabica devnet](./arabica-devnet.md), [Mocha testnet](./mocha-testnet.md), and finally on Celestia [Mainnet Beta](./mainnet.md).
-    - For upgrades using pre-programmed height (v2): A block number for when the breaking network upgrade occurs
+    - Upgrades using pre-programmed height (v2) activate at a predetermined block number.
-    - For upgrades using in-protocol signaling (v3+): Reaching 5/6 validator consensus on the new version
+    - Upgrades using in-protocol signaling (v3+) activate one week after 5/6 of the voting power has signaled for a particular version

 ### Upcoming upgrade